nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - is a user of DLTs
 - has many contacts in address book with many DLT public addresses to manage

+**Value proposition**:

-**Value proposition**: manage DLT public address of contacts faster than a typical mouse/GUI driven app
+- Manage DLT public address of contacts faster than a typical mouse/GUI driven app
+- Easy storage and access of public addresses of contacts

 ### User stories